What Is IOTA?

 A number of crypto technology experts have questioned IOTA’s viability as a platform.
-Implementing so many new technologies at once, it’s difficult to believe that there are no weaknesses or flaws in IOTA’s implementation.
+Implementing so many new technologies at once, it’s difficult to believe that there are no weaknesses or flaws in its implementation.
 The technology behind IOTA simply hasn’t been tested enough to know how it will work at scale, and how it will hold up to attacks.
 This overall lack of testing and peer review is the biggest concern for IOTA’s detractors.

 It’s easy to forget, however, that every new technology goes through technical hurdles and growing pains.
 Bitcoin had the Mt.
 Gox scandal, and Ethereum weathered the DAO hack.
-While the technology and implementation behind IOTA will certainly change, potential investors should consider the overall architecture of the IOTA cryptocurrency and the history of the development team when considering whether to invest.
+While the technology and implementation behind IOTA will certainly change, you should consider the overall architecture of the IOTA cryptocurrency and the history of the development team when considering whether to invest.